Masr3/Coteau/README.md

 # Couteau App

-Couteau is a multi-purpose app that provides various functionalities such as age calculation, gender prediction based on names, weather updates, fetching news articles from a WordPress site, and displaying information about universities in a specific country.
+Couteau is a multi-purpose app developed in React Native that provides various functionalities such as age calculation, gender prediction based on names, weather updates, fetching news articles from a WordPress site, and displaying information about universities in a specific country.

 ## Table of Contents